 “Sustainability is a way of life, and a core value for R&DE,” said Dr. Everett.
 “I am grateful to everyone who collaborated with us on this project, which will advance our goal of being responsible stewards of university resources and the planet’s.”

 In addition to the award, the project received commendations from the California Legislature Assembly and the California Senate, and a congratulatory letter from Congresswoman Anna Eshoo (D-CA).

-Along with Parineh, Mike VanFossen, Senior Director R&DE Maintenance Operations & Capital Projects; Vinnie Hama, R&DE Work Flow & Resource Manager; Bill Manella, R&DE Senior Project Manager; and other members of the project team were present to accept the award.
+Along with Parineh, Mike VanFossen, Assistant Vice Provost for R&DE Maintenance Operations & Capital Projects; Vinnie Hama, R&DE Work Flow & Resource Manager; Bill Manella, R&DE Senior Project Manager; and other members of the project team were present to accept the award.